MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 Disconnecting does not delete backups already in your Drive: you can remove them yourself from Drive whenever you want (section 13).

-**Limited Use of Google API data:** Contact Reminder's use of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including its **Limited Use** requirements.
+**Limited Use of Google API data:** Friendly Contact Reminder's use of information received from Google APIs adheres to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including its **Limited Use** requirements.
 Specifically: that data is used only